h1meji/BasicPhysicsSimulation/README.md

 ## Download

-[Here](https://github.com/h1meji/BasicPhysicsSimulation/releases/tag/latest) you can download the latest for Windows.
+[Here](https://github.com/h1meji/BasicPhysicsSimulation/releases/) you can download the latest release for Windows.

 ## Credits